Metal Hammer

-Metal Hammer is a heavy metal music magazine and website founded in 1983, published in the United Kingdom by Future, with other language editions available in numerous other countries.
+Metal Hammer is a heavy metal music magazine and website founded in 1983, published in the United Kingdom by Future, with other language editions published by different companies available in numerous other countries.
 Metal Hammer features news, reviews and long-form articles covering both major and underground bands in heavy metal, as well as covering rock, punk, grunge and other alternative music genres.

 Publication history

 Wilfried F. Rimensberger conceived Metal Hammer in 1983, taking the idea of a rock magazine publishing in different languages to Jürgen Wigginghaus, publisher of the German magazine MusikSzene, where Rimensberger was chief editor.
 Wigginghaus helped launch the German edition of Metal Hammer soon after, while Rimensberger launched the flagship, English language version from London in November 1986, installing Harry Doherty, formerly of Melody Maker, as editor.
 The magazine would grow to be published in 11 different languages around the world, including local language editions in Israel, Japan, Serbia, Spain, The Netherlands, Italy, Poland, Hungary and France, also becoming the first Western youth publication in the Soviet Union.

-Metal Hammer UK changed owners several times between the early 90s and late 2010s.
-It was bought by Dennis Publishing in 1994, where it remained for six years before being sold to Future in 2000.
-In 2013, start-up publisher TeamRock bought the magazine alongside sister titles Classic Rock and Prog, before Future bought all three brands back following the collapse of TeamRock in December 2016.
+Metal Hammer was bought by Dennis Publishing in 1994, who sold it to Future in 2000.
+In 2013, start-up publisher TeamRock bought the magazine alongside sister titles Classic Rock and Prog.
+Future bought the three back following the collapse of TeamRock in December 2016.

-In 2018, Future launched Louder, a new 'parent brand' for Metal Hammer, Classic Rock and Prog that would house all three magazines' respective websites.
+In 2018, Future renamed the Teamrock.com website as Louder, a continuation of the 'parent brand' model for Metal Hammer, Classic Rock and Prog that would house all three magazines' websites.

-Metal Hammer Germany was sold to Axel Springer SE in 1999.
+Metal Hammer Germany was sold separately to Axel Springer SE in 1999.